Meet The Team

 I am Chair of Cardiovascular Health in the Department of Health Sciences and Director of the National Audit for Cardiac Rehabilitation (NACR) at the University of York.
 I am Deputy Head of Department with lead responsibility for research across a range of multi disciplinary research groups.
 I was former Chair and a current member of the Training and Career Progression Committee with responsibility for monitoring equality of opportunity for all staff in respect of training and career progression including oversight of Concordat, Athena Swan and gender equality charter.

-I joined the PATHWAY team in December 2016 as a research assistant.
-I completed my undergraduate degree in Psychology in 2013 at McMaster University in Canada.
-I recently completed my PhD in clinical psychology at the University of Manchester.
+I joined the PATHWAY team in December 2016.
+I completed my undergraduate degree in Psychology at McMaster University in Canada.
+I recently completed my PhD in Clinical Psychology at the University of Manchester.
 My PhD evaluated the role of metacognition in stress and recovery.
-I have developed a strong passion for research in Metacognitive therapy, in particular in evaluating how individuals recover from stressful events.
-In addition to working on PATHWAYs I am currently a teaching assistant at the University of Manchester and work as a research assistant at the Christie Hospital in the Christie Patient Centered Research team.
+I have developed a strong passion for research and evaluating how individuals recover from stressful events.
+In addition to working on PATHWAY I have also worked at the Christie Hospital in the Christie Patient Centered Research Team as well as been a teaching assistant at the University of Manchester.

 Calvin Heal - Biostats Research Assistant

 I am a medical statistician at the Centre for Biostatistics.
-Coming from a clinical background in audiology.
+My background is in audiology.
 I recently completed my MSc in Statistics and have since been involved in a variety of projects at the University and Salford Royal.
 Together with David Reeves I will be working on the statistical analysis for the PATHWAY research project.

 Wendy Clarke - Programme Administrator